hayleyygregg/AAD116/design-journal.md

 I discovered that Lissitzky's work was before the time of programs such as Illustrator or Photoshop that you would be able to generate shapes from, therefore all his work was created by hand!

-####Alexander Rodchenko
+#####Alexander Rodchenko

-A key figure of introducing Photography to Constructivism:
+A key figure of introducing Photography to Constructivism in an attempt to get messages across:

 ![Shouting Woman 1924](http://www.boerner.net/jboerner/wp-content/uploads/2009/09/rodchenko0236.jpg)